babyman/lift-with-sbt-web-and-jrebel/README.md

     export JREBEL_HOME=$HOME/bin/jrebel

-To launch lift execute the ./sbt script and then the following:
+To launch lift execute the ./sbt script to load sbt, then the following to start the web server and compile source on file changes:

-    ./sbt

     clean
     ; container:start ; ~compile

+# Further Improvements / Shaky stuff

+Currently you **must** have jRebel installed and working for container:start to succeed, I have some notes in the build.sbt file regarding this but I have to do some sbt research to make this happen...

+Sbt currently always generates a rebel.xml file, even when packaging a war file for deployment, as per the jRebel sbt plugin this should be avoided (https://github.com/Gekkio/sbt-jrebel-plugin#features).

 # Changes